SME Definitions Vary from Country to Country

 *From the European Commission Definition

-There is no standard for defining SMEs in the UK.
-The most generally accepted SME classification is the one used by the EU (above).
+There is no standard for defining SMEs in the United Kingdom.
+The most generally accepted SME classification is the one used by the EU.

 China SME Definition

 China's definition of an SME varies by industry.
-Here are some examples:
+Examples are as follows:

 |Comparison of China's SME Definitions|